 Now, during playtime, she is cuddly.

-Well sort of, if I lay down on the floor, even though the room is decent sized, she will burrow into my chest, lay on my shoulder or just hang out for several minutes on my shoulder.
+If I lay down on the floor, even though the room is decent sized, she will burrow into my chest, lay on my shoulder or just hang out for several minutes.

 We haven’t taken a nap together by any means and cuddled up for a movie day, but she’s undoubtedly beginning to warm up and show how great chinchillas can be as pets.

 Don’t overdo it and allow them time.

 Trying to push the issue too much will just have them fleeing in the option direction from you.